Episode 9: Truth with Vanessa Kisuule

 When we migrate, can language help us feel at home?
 And how can words make us feel unwelcome?
 How does migration affect the ways we express ourselves in writing, poetry, performance?
 In this episode, Lemn is joined by poet and playwright Inua Ellams to explore the relationship between language and migration.

 Which sounds transport you home?
 Lemn is joined by BAFTA award-winning writer, actor and comedian, Sophie Willan, to investigate what home means to us.

 Episode 2: Robert Macfarlane and Jackie Morris on Nature

 Are we listening hard enough to the sounds of nature?
 Collaborators Robert Macfarlane and Jackie Morris join Lemn to ask this question and to summon back the lost sounds and words of the natural world.

-All About Sound episode 1: Kae Tempest on performance
+Episode 1: Kae Tempest on Performance

 Poet, playwright, rapper and activist Kae Tempest joins Lemn Sissay to discuss the power of live performance and the moments at which words transform into poetry.